 This paper describes modifications to the Haptic Paddle hardware for use in an undergraduate mechanical engineering course in system dynamics.
 The modifications include revisions to hardware for improved durability and re-use, and a change in computing platform to a National Instruments PXI system running LabVIEW.
 The laboratory experiments utilize simple haptic interfaces, devices that allow the students to interact via the sense of touch with virtual environments.
 A clear benefit of this laboratory series is that students study the haptic paddle as a real electromechanical system in addition to using the haptic paddle as a tool to interact with virtual mechanical systems.
-Future work includes assessment of student learning to determine if the labs are more effective at conveying important engineering concepts than traditional modular laboratory experiments, and dissemination of findings to colleagues in both the haptics and engineering education communities.
+Preliminary assessment shows that the haptic paddle laboratory series was successful at improving student learning of system dynamics concepts when compared to traditional, disjointed laboratory exercises.
+Future work includes additional assessment of student learning to determine if the labs are more effective at conveying important engineering concepts than traditional modular laboratory experiments, and dissemination of findings to colleagues in both the haptics and engineering education communities.